Massachusetts Route 141: Route description

 Route 141 and Route 116 cross an extra pair of railroad tracks before crossing the Connecticut River on what becomes Chicopee Street as it enters Chicopee.
 After the routes turn south off the bridge, they junction with Prospect Street before turning southwest along Chicopee.
 After crossing under I-391, the routes continue southwest for a while, until Grattan Street where Route 141 turns east.
 Running along Grattan Street, crossing over railroad tracks into an interchange with I-391's exit 4.

 Route 141 continues southeast along Grattan Street into the Aldenville neighborhood of Chicopee as a residential and commercial street.
 After McKinstry Avenue, the route becomes commercial, bending further southeast while passing Aldenville Public Library and crossing under the Mass Pike (I-90).
 Now in the Sandy Hill neighborhood, Route 141 along Grattan Street as a commercial street, turning east along the Chicopee River.
 The route reached a junction with Route 33 (Memorial Drive).

 The route turns south along Bridge Street, crossing over the river, and turning east along East Main Street.
 Route 141 parallels the southern shore of the river, passing numerous residences in the Chicopee Falls neighborhood.
-After an intersection with Carew Street, the highway comes in striking distance of the river, entering an interchange with I-291's exit 6 via a ramp from Fuller Road.
+After an intersection with Carew Street, the highway comes in striking distance of the river, entering an interchange with I-291's exit 6 via the American Legion Memorial Bridge.
 After I-291, Route 141 turns southeast along the river and changes names to Worcester Street as it crosses into Springfield.
 Entering the Indian Orchard neighborhood, the route stays straight as the Chicopee River turns north.

 Now paralleling US 20, passing a large industrial plant near some railroad tracks.
 Route 141 then bends northeast and begins paralleling the railroad tracks along with the Chicopee River.
 A short distance after, Route 141 turns along Front Street before turning off onto Main Street, two blocks south of the Chicopee River.
 Route 141, paralleling the river and reaching Route 21 (Parker Street).
 Route 141 and Route 21 become concurrent, running southeast along Parker Street, running west along Hubbard Park.
 Route 21 and Route 141 run south as a four-lane road, reaching a junction with US 20 (Boston Road).
 This junction marks the eastern terminus of Route 141.